-Founded in Greensboro, North Carolina, Wrangler remains one of the most loved denim jean brands today.
-The most recent rebranding of Wrangler started over 70 years ago in 1947 when they first fell under the Wrangler brand.
+Founded in Greensboro, North Carolina, Wrangler remains one of the most loved denim jeans brands today.
+The most recent rebranding of Wrangler started over 70 years ago in 1947, when they first fell under the Wrangler brand.
 Before that, the company produced denim overalls and didn’t produce jeans until they bought the Casey-Jones Work Clothes Company, which owned the rights to the Wrangler name.

 Being such a popular jean brand that was founded in America, many consumers wonder where Wrangler jeans are currently made.
 We’ll answer that below and share other interesting information about the company.

 Most Wrangler jeans are made in Mexico and other countries where the cost of production is low.
 However, Wrangler does have a collection of jeans called the Rooted Collection that is completely made in the USA with American-grown cotton.